-- ½ cup distilled white vinegar
+- 6 ounces distilled white vinegar (¾ cup)

 - Remove the stems from the peppers and cut them in half, lengthwise.
-Remove and discard the seeds and ribs.
+Remove and discard the seeds and ribs according to desired heat levels.
 Roughly chop the peppers into pieces approximately 2″ in size.NOT OPTIONAL: WEAR GLOVES!

 - Stick to peppers in the same color family unless you want brown hot sauce.
 Other than that, you can really use any kind of hot pepper you want and follow the steps above.